mramshaw/Alexa-Stuff/README.md

 When you submit your skill for certification, the French copy will be carefully vetted for typos and grammatical errors.
 Any errors will result in a certification failure.

-Check out the French version of my Peanut Allergy Facts skill:
+Check out the French version of my Peanut Allergy Facts skill (Faits sur l'allergie aux arachides):

     http://www.amazon.fr/Martin-Ramshaw-Peanut-Allergy-Facts/dp/B07GB4BG4K